‘Clearly false’ that Snohomish County man was coronavirus Patient Zero, public-health official says

 “Maybe it was that individual that was the first introduction in January, (but) it certainly wasn’t the only one,” said Dr. Chris Spitters, health officer for the Snohomish Health District.
 “And it’s reasonable to assume, given reports like the ones that we’ve had and others around the country, that introduction may have occurred prior to January, as we initially suspected.”

-Spitters’ remarks came during a morning telebriefing with reporters to provide a regular update on the district’s coronavirus case counts and provide a new accounting of 35 “probable” cases that are based on positive serological tests of residents previously exposed to the virus.
+Spitters’ remarks came during a morning telebriefing with reporters to provide a regular update on the district’s coronavirus case counts and give a new accounting of 35 “probable” cases that are based on positive serological tests of residents previously exposed to the virus.

 Two of those positive antibody tests involved residents who told the district’s case investigators they got sick with COVID-like illnesses in December, several weeks prior to the nation’s first confirmed case on Jan.
-20, raising questions about the arrival about the virus in Washington and the U.S.
+20, raising questions about the arrival of the virus into Washington and the U.S.

 While both cases are considered “probable,” from a public-health perspective, Spitters said respiratory-tract symptoms experienced in December in each case overlap with other illnesses.